Configuration¶

 export BEHAT_PARAMS='{"extensions" : {"Behat\\MinkExtension" : {"base_url" : "https://www.example.com/"}}}'

-You can set any value for any option that is available in a behat.yml
+You can set any value for any option that is available in a behat.php

 file.